AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/edit-the-unsubscribe-message.md

    ![](assets/image2016-8-26-13-3a40-3a55.png)

-   There you have it.&nbsp;**Make sure to test!**&nbsp;You don't want your marketing emails to have broken unsubscribe links.
+   There you have it. **Make sure to test!** You don't want your marketing emails to have broken unsubscribe links.

 >[!TIP]
 >